Three pendant lights hanging from living room rafters

-The residential housing market is still depressed because of bad Fannie Mae and Freddie Mac mortgage loans (sub-prime loans coupled with ARM loans, or Adjustable Rate Mortgages).
-Because of this, its just not a good time to sell a home, but it is a prime chance to jump into remodeling projects to raise your homes value.
+The residential housing market was depressed a while ago because of bad Fannie Mae and Freddie Mac mortgage loans (sub-prime loans coupled with ARM loans, or Adjustable Rate Mortgages).
+Some people are being repossessed due to not working because of COVID-19 virus pandemic.
+With the uncertainty, it may or may not a good time to sell a home, but it is a prime chance to jump into remodeling projects to raise your homes value.

 Maintain the Re-Sale Value of Your Home